-The effective tax rate for the three and six months ended June 30, 2018 and 2017, reflects the tax benefit of stock option exercises in the period and credits for research and development activity.
+Our effective tax rate for the three and nine months ended September 30, 2018 was impacted primarily by the Tax Cuts and Jobs Act of 2017, which was enacted on December 22, 2017 and lowered the U.S. corporate tax rate from 35% to 21%, beginning in 2018.
+Our effective tax rate for the three and nine months ended September 30, 2018 and 2017 reflects the tax benefit of stock option exercises in the period and credits for research and development activity.

-Deferred income tax assets at June 30, 2018 consist of temporary differences primarily related to stock-based compensation and research and development tax credit carryforwards, partially offset by temporary differences related to intangible assets.
+Deferred income tax assets at September 30, 2018 consist of temporary differences primarily related to stock-based compensation and research and development tax credit carryforwards, partially offset by temporary differences related to intangible assets.

 The Company files income tax returns in the U.S. federal jurisdiction and several states.
-Given that the company has incurred tax losses since its inception, all of the Company's tax years are effectively open to examination.
-The Company has no amount recorded for any unrecognized tax benefits as of June 30, 2018.
+Given that the Company has incurred tax losses since its inception, all of the Company's tax years are effectively open to examination.
+The Company has no amount recorded for any unrecognized tax benefits as of September 30, 2018.
 The Company regularly evaluates its tax positions for additional unrecognized tax benefits and associated interest and penalties, if applicable.
 There are many factors that are considered when evaluating these tax positions including: interpretation of tax laws, recent tax litigation on a position, past audit or examination history, and subjective estimates and assumptions.
 The Company reflects interest and penalties attributable to income taxes, to the extent they arise, as a component of income tax provision or benefit.